 Most tape measures won’t break the bank.
 You can find a great tape measure for around $20 to $25 and a good one for under $20.
 Most importantly, the best tape measures that made our cut are competitively priced and offer a well-rounded suite of features and durability compared to the other models in their price range.

 How we tested the picks

-In-house testing consisted of reviewing the tape measures feature sets, their ergonomics, accuracy and cost.
-We paid special attention to several critical items, such as the ease of one-handed use, casing and blade durability, good self-retraction and a smooth sliding lock.
+In-house testing involved reviewing the tape measures feature sets, their ergonomics, accuracy, and cost.
+We paid special attention to several critical items, such as the ease of one-handed use, casing and blade durability, good self-retraction, and a smooth sliding lock.
 In total, the tape measures were assessed across 16 factors.
-The performance in each category determined our overall editorial ratings, as well as the sub-ratings for durability, features offered and value.
+The performance in each category determined our overall editorial ratings and the sub-ratings for durability, features offered, and value.

 Tape measures that didn’t make the cut

-The DeWALT 25-Foot XP Tape Measure (read review) performed frustratingly badly with poor self-retraction and a sliding look that quickly malfunctioned with the two models we tested.
-Add in the fact that it’s one of the more expensive tape measures on the market, and it’s an easy call for us to not recommend this model.
+The DeWALT 25-Foot XP Tape Measure (read review) performed poorly with poor self-retraction and a sliding look that quickly malfunctioned with the two models we tested.
+Add in the fact that it’s one of the more expensive tape measures on the market, and it’s an easy call for us not to recommend this model.